 A secure browser with recommended privacy settings and add-ons is a necessity for a private and secure web experience, and protection of your personal data from preying eyes.
 I hope you enjoyed reading about these privacy and security tools.

 That’s all Folks!

 I will be updating this page frequently with more privacy and security tools and information.
-You can check out Firefox privacy and security guide for more information.
+You can check out all the recommended browser add-ons to improve your privacy and security.